DUI Lawyer - Easton, PA - Lehigh Valley

 A great dui attorney who can advocate for your rights and provide the representation you need will be key to achieving the best results for your situation.
 Timothy J. Prendergast’s experience, familiarity with the criminal justice system, and expertise with DUI cases, makes him the ideal lawyer for your case.

 FIRST-TIME DUI PENALTIES

-Other negative repercussions of a DUI include:
+Other Negative Consequences of a DUI include:

-- You will have a criminal record.
+- You may have a criminal record.